SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Master Duelist

-Starting at 17th level, your mastery of the blade lets you turn failure into success in combat.
-If you miss with an attack roll, you can roll it again with advantage.
-You can use this feature twice per short rest.
+Starting at 17th level, immediately after you use your Sneak Attack, you make another attack against the same target using your main hand weapon, provided you are within 5 ft of it and no other creatures are within 5 ft of you.